FrancoARossi/arduino-anticolision-vehicle/README.md

 # arduino-anticolision-vehicle

 My first Arduino project, the main purpose's to learn.
-It will be updated as I progress in the project.
+It will be updated as I work on it.

 # Soon